 If you do feed a mixed seed which contains a lot of wheat or maize, you will find that you will be inundated with larger birds such as pigeons, doves, pheasant (if you are near open countryside), jays, rooks and jackdaws.
 These bigger birds will dominate feeding areas and prevent your smaller garden birds from feeding.

 Other cheap 'filler' ingredients such as split peas, beans, and even bits of dog biscuit are also found in cheaper bird seed mixes.
-None of these should be fed to garden birds, so avoid purchasing these mixes.
+None of these should be fed to garden birds, so this bird feeding tip is - avoid purchasing poor quality bird seed mixes.

 Which feeder can I use for niger seeds?Niger seed is an affordable alternative to thistle seed, both of which are seeds favoured by goldfinches and siskin.
 Niger seed is a tiny black seed (related to the sunflower seed) that comes from the ramtil plant, which grows in Ethiopia.